FelSiq/bllsht-my-database/README.md

 - Verify the "[SUPPORTED DATA TYPES](#supported-data-types)" section @ the middle of this README.

 # Configuration and customization
 You may easily configure script parameters just changing values inside the src/configme.py.
-There you will find classes named ``fakeDataHandler'' and ``scriptConfig'', which keeps all configurable parameters of bllshtMyDatabase.py supported by script.
+There you will find classes named "fakeDataHandler" and "scriptConfig", which keeps all configurable parameters of bllshtMyDatabase.py supported by script.

 Supported script configuration parameters are:
 ```python